Israel slams Palestinians' push to fly their flag at U.N.

 | UNITED NATIONS

-UNITED NATIONS Israel on Tuesday complained to the United Nations about a Palestinian initiative to fly their flag alongside full member states' at the world body's headquarters, calling it "another cynical misuse of the U.N. by the Palestinian Authority."
+UNITED NATIONS Israel complained to the United Nations on Tuesday about a Palestinian initiative to fly their flag alongside those of full member states at the world body's headquarters, calling it "another cynical misuse of the U.N. by the Palestinian Authority."

 Currently, only member states' flags fly at U.N. headquarters.
 While the 193-nation assembly overwhelmingly approved the de facto recognition of the sovereign state of Palestine in 2012, a Palestinian attempt to secure full U.N. membership failed.
 Palestine is considered a non-member state.